 - Wages = Basic Salary only

-- Large FCP/Special Allowance kept PF and Gratuity low
+- Large Special Allowance kept PF & Gratuity low

 - Higher take-home, lower retirement savings